kshen0/gestures/README.md

 * Skin Filtering and Contouring Library: http://www.youtube.com/watch?v=ycd3t6K2ofs

 We extended the skin filtering and contouring library to include bounding boxes which we used for our motion analysis.
 Some of the debugging code was also refactored so as to incorporate it into our code.
 Comments were also translated to English.

-##Installation and usage
-Ensure dependencies are installed
-Clone the repo and cd to src/gestures
-run main.py
-Move your hand up or down to scroll up or down.
-The scroll direction will behave according to the computer's natural scrolling setting.
-Press d to toggle debug video feed
-Press esc to quit

 ##Similar Work
 https://flutterapp.com/